pranithaalluri/New-folder/Bugs.md

 **3. INSERT CARAT COMING ASIDE FLOWERS**

 parent level component of this flower is written as clickable selectable it gives that

+resolved by css code

+**4.World coordinates are unable to be persisted to backend(after the backend connection was successfull)**